Sam-G-Birhanu/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to show where you are
+this command shows the list